Clusivity: Distribution of the clusivity distinction

-The inclusive–exclusive distinction occurs nearly universally among the Austronesian languages and the languages of northern Australia, but rarely in the nearby Papuan languages.
-(Tok Pisin, an English-Melanesian creole, generally has the inclusive–exclusive distinction, but this varies with the speaker's language background.)
-It is widespread in India, featuring in the Dravidian, Kiranti, and Munda languages, as well as in several Indo-European languages of India such as Odia, Marathi, Rajasthani, Punjabi, Dakhini, and Gujarati (which either borrowed it from Dravidian or retained it as a substratum while Dravidian was displaced).
+The inclusive–exclusive distinction occurs nearly universally among the Austronesian languages and the languages of northern Australia, but rarely in the nearby Papuan languages (Tok Pisin, an English-Melanesian creole, generally has the inclusive–exclusive distinction, but this varies with the speaker's language background.).
+It is widespread in India, featuring in the Dravidian, Kiranti, and Munda languages, as well as in several Indo-European languages of India such as Odia, Marathi, Rajasthani, Haryanvi, (Note: The clusivity is present in nearly all of Haryana, except that of Ambala, Panchkula, Yamunanagar, Karnal, Panipat, Faridabad, Palwal, etc.) Punjabi, (Note: The clusivity is present only in certain Charhda dialects (such as Malwai, Puadhi).
+It is not present in the standardised (ṭaksālī) Majhi register, as well as in the Lahnda, Pahari-Pothwari, and other Charhda dialects (such as Doabi and Pahari).
+Meanwhile, both the Raiboli and Saraiki dialects (Note: The clusivity is only present in certain dialects spoken in the upper Sindh (such as that are in proximity to Sindhi).
+It is not present in the standardised (ṭaksālī) register of dialects spoken near Multan, which are also influenced by the standarised Majhi register of Punjabi.) are a mixed bag.)
+Saraiki, Hindustani (Hindi-Urdu), (Note: The clusivity is present only in the southern/peninsular India (including Bombay Hindi, Hyderabadi Urdu and Dakhini).
+It is not present in either of the standardised registers of Hindi and Urdu.)
+Sindhi and Gujarati (which either borrowed it from Dravidian or retained it as a substratum while Dravidian was displaced; or in the case of Odia, most likely retaining it as a Munda substratum).
 It can also be found in the languages of eastern Siberia, such as Tungusic, as well as northern Mandarin Chinese.
 In indigenous languages of the Americas, it is found in about half the languages, with no clear geographic or genealogical pattern.
 It is also found in a few languages of the Caucasus and Sub-Saharan Africa, such as Fulani, and Khoekhoe.

 It is, of course, possible in any language to express the idea of clusivity semantically, and many languages provide common forms that clarify the ambiguity of their first person pronoun (English "the rest of us", Italian noialtri).
-A language with a true clusivity distinction, however, does not provide a first-person plural with indefinite clusivity in which the clusivity of the pronoun is ambiguous; rather, speakers are forced to specify by the choice of pronoun or inflection, whether they are including the addressee or not.
+A language with a true clusivity distinction, however, does not provide a first-person plural with indefinite clusivity in which the clusivity of the pronoun is ambiguous; rather, speakers are forced to specify by the choice of pronoun or inflexion whether they are including the addressee or not.
 That rules out most European languages, for example.
 Clusivity is nonetheless a very common language feature overall.
 Some languages with more than one plural number make the clusivity distinction only in, for example, the dual but not in the greater plural, but other languages make it in all numbers.
 In the table below, the plural forms are the ones preferentially listed.